 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

 United States Military Academy offers a number of student services including nonremedial tutoring and health service.
-United States Military Academy also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+United States Military Academy also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, and lighted pathways/sidewalks.
 Of the students at United States Military Academy, 20 percent have cars on campus.
 Alcohol is permitted for students of legal age at United States Military Academy.

 |Students who have cars on campus||20%|